-Gynecomastia is an increase in the amount of breast gland tissue in boys or men.
-It is caused by an imbalance of the hormones estrogen and testosterone.
+Gynecomastia is an increase in breast gland tissue in boys or men.
+An imbalance of the hormones estrogen and testosterone causes it.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

-Generally, gynecomastia isn’t a serious problem.
-But it can be tough to cope with the condition.
+Generally, gynecomastia isn't a severe problem.
+But it can be challenging to cope with the condition.
 Men and boys with gynecomastia sometimes have pain in their breasts.
 It might also be a reason for embarrassment.

 Gynecomastia may go away on its own.
 If it does not, medication or surgery may help.